 We are developing and have developed novel biotherapeutic candidates, including CDX-6114, the novel oral enzyme product candidate for the treatment of PKU that we licensed to Nestlé Health Science.
+We are also developing protein sequences for use in gene therapy products for Fabry Disease, Pompe Disease, and an undisclosed blood factor for Takeda.
 The successful development of biotherapeutic candidates involves many risks and uncertainties, requires long timelines and may lead to uncertain results.
 In addition, drug development is highly regulated and requires areas of expertise and capital resources we do not currently possess.
-In order to market a drug product in the United States, we must undergo the following process required by the FDA:
+In order to market a biologic product in the United States, we must undergo the following process required by the FDA:

-- completion of extensive preclinical laboratory tests and preclinical animal studies, all performed in accordance with GLP requirements; - submission to the FDA of an IND, which must become effective before human clinical studies may begin in the United States; - approval by an independent IRB representing each clinical site before the clinical study may be initiated at the site; - performance of adequate and well-controlled human clinical studies (generally divided into three phases) in accordance with GCP requirements to establish the safety and efficacy of the product candidate for each proposed indication; - preparation of and submission to the FDA of a BLA after completion of all clinical studies; - potential review of the product candidate by an FDA advisory committee; - satisfactory completion of an FDA pre-approval inspection of the manufacturing facilities where the product candidate is produced to assess compliance with cGMP requirements; and - FDA review and approval of a BLA prior to any commercial marketing or sale of the product in the United States.
+- · completion of extensive preclinical laboratory tests and preclinical animal studies, all performed in accordance with GLP requirements; - · submission to the FDA of an IND, which must become effective before human clinical studies may begin in the United States; - · approval by an independent IRB representing each clinical site before the clinical study may be initiated at the site; - performance of adequate and well-controlled human clinical studies (generally divided into three phases) in accordance with GCP requirements to establish the safety and efficacy of the product candidate for each proposed indication; - preparation of and submission to the FDA of a BLA after completion of all clinical studies; - potential review of the product candidate by an FDA advisory committee; - satisfactory completion of an FDA pre-approval inspection of the manufacturing facilities where the product candidate is produced to assess compliance with cGMP requirements; and - FDA review and approval of a BLA prior to any commercial marketing or sale of the product in the United States.